German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: German General Social Survey Personas

 There is a broad range of different prompting techniques in the literature \cite{lutz2025prompt}, ranging from the use of key-value pairs in a dictionary or \textbf{JSON-format} (e.g., \citet{castricato2025persona}) to the use of \textbf{full-text} persona descriptions (e.g., \citet{ge2024scaling}), oftentimes generated using LLMs.
 While personas in the JSON-format are easier to construct and more convenient to work with, the full-text persona descriptions resemble the natural language interactions that especially instruction-tuned LLMs have been optimized for more closely.

 We evaluate the impact of using different persona formats for predicting survey response distributions.
 Since we do not observe a large impact of the persona format on the experimental results, (see Appendix~\ref{app:ggp} Figure~\ref{fig:jsd_persona_prompt_difference}) we use the JSON-format for all following experiments, expecting the results to generalize to other persona formats.
-However, we make both the JSON as well as the full-text version of the \emph{GGP} publicly available.
-We validate the full-text personas that are LLM-generated from the JSON-personas as input, manually checking a sample of $80$ personas ($20$ randomly-sampled personas per TOP-$2$, -$4$, -$8$ and -$16$ collection) for hallucinations, misrepresentation or omission of individual attributes.
+However, we make both the JSON as well as the full-text version of the \emph{GGSS Personas} publicly available.
+We validate the full-text personas that are LLM-generated from the JSON-personas as input.
+Two co-authors of this paper independently annotated a sample of $80$ personas ($20$ randomly-sampled personas per TOP-$2$, -$4$, -$8$ and -$16$ collection) for hallucinations, misrepresentation or omission of individual attributes.
 We find that $69$ of $80$ (or $86.25$\%) full-text personas are accurate depictions of the JSON-personas, with errors occurring rarely through misrepresentation, e.g., of double negations or complex temporal orders, or through the omission of single attributes.
+We further describe the human validation process in Appendix~\ref{app:human_validation}.